L1bra/rnd-sites/README.md

 # rnd-sites
-This program will create list of random websites and check if they exist.
+This program will create a list of random websites and check if they exist.
 How he will create them will depends on the arguments.
 # What its should do?
 + Create a txt file with list of random websites
 + Deduplicate